dermatologist/cql-exec-vsac/README.md

 Downloading value set definitions from VSAC requires a valid UMLS account.
 The code service's `ensureValueSetsWithAPIKey` function allows a UMLS API key to be passed in.
 Alternately, the UMLS API key can be provided via the `UMLS_API_KEY` environment variable.

-### This fork adds support for FHIR Endpoints
-Open FHIR Endpoints can be specified by passing in the `fhirBaseUrl` parameter to the `ensureValueSetsWithAPIKey` or via the `FHIR_BASE_URL` environment variable.
-(Note that the `fhirBaseUrl` parameter is optional and if used the UMLS key is ignored.)

 ## Downloading Value Set Definitions